Git Iac Scanning

 and chooseBitbucket

 .Fill the details including the created app password from the prerequisites step.
+You can find the Workspace ID in the Bitbucket workspace settings:

-Click Add to complete.
 You will be redirected to the Integration page in Sysdig Secure when installation is complete.
 The Integration Status should show

 Active